supervisely/developer-portal/getting-started/python-sdk-tutorials/video.md

 }
 ```

-## 5. Download video frames as images.
+## 5 Download video frames as images

 Download single frame of video as image from Supervisely to local directory.